Skip to content

 • Data Type: Choose Model, Dataset, or Other

-• File Storage Quota: The maximum size the volume can reach (in GiB)
+• Storage Quota: The maximum size the volume can reach (in GiB)

-note: Make sure your workspace has enough FS quota for your allocations
+note: Make sure your workspace has enough quota for your allocations (FS or OBS, depending on the selected storage type)

 • Tags (optional): Add searchable tags to organize and filter volumes later